bharatari/swyft-epsilon/SwyftOnline/README.md

 SwyftAPI and SwyftOnline, the server-side and client-side implementations of Swyft's web infrastructure, respectively, are developed separately in order to promote modularity and stability.

 For production, however, the SwyftOnline project is hosted with the SwyftAPI server.
-SwyftOnline must be built with the `ember build --environment=production` flag.
+SwyftOnline must be built with the `ember build --environment="production"` flag.
 The resulting production files, located with in the `dist` folder of your SwyftOnline folder, must then be placed within the `assets/SwyftOnline` folder in the SwyftAPI project.
 The contents of the `index.html` file must be copied into the `homepage.ejs` view file within the SwyftAPI project.

 Lastly, using any text editor with a Find and Replace function, you must replace `"assets/"` with `"/SwyftOnline/assets/` in the homepage.ejs file. `(images/` must be replaced with `(/SwyftOnline/images/` in the swyft-online css file. `"images/` must be replaced with `"/SwyftOnline/images/`.